Donnie-McGee/Festival-Purchase-Behavior-Analysis/3.- Data Cleaning/README.md

 To clean *"gender"* these steps were taken:

 1. Normalize the distribution: Doing so, I gain a proper understanding of each value's percentage.
-This helps later to randomly assign the null values among the 3 possibilities we have for *"gender"*.
+This helps later to randomly assign the null values among the 3 possibilities I have for *"gender"*.
 2. Locate the null values in the dataset.
 3. Replace them: In this step, I change each null value to one of the possible values following the proportion calculated in Step 1 and the locations from Step 2.
 This provides consistency in the metrics.
 4. Change the column's type to category: This saves resources and time during analysis, as it encodes the values (e.g., *"Male"* as 1, *"Female"* as 2, *"Other"* as 3), preparing the dataset for later steps.